190543/190543.github.io/_posts/2017-01-13-bright-side-of-the-moon.markdown

 zwar komisch.
 You get a flat on your birthday.
 Hard to say how it could get any fucking better than that.

 Oh: Ev buldum lan.
 Na aşağıdaki! #direnkigülsünyüzün.
+Yolu düşen gelsin.
+Yoksa.
+Ayıp.
+Olur.
+Bana.
+Bak.
+Manifestolâmin.

 ![Ay gidiyor](https://dev.exherbo.org/~alip/images/bright-side-of-the-moon.jpg "I'll see you on the dark side of the moon.")